powsybl/powsybl.github.io/docs/tools/run-impact-analysis.md

 outputs are printed to the console.

 # Configuration
-To run an impact analysis, one have to choose the implementation of the `com.powsybl.contingency.ContingenciesProviderFactory` to use, by setting the `ContingenciesProviderFactory` property to the [componentDefaultConfig](../configuration/modules/componentDefaultConfig.md) module.
+To run an impact analysis, one has to choose the implementation of the `com.powsybl.contingency.ContingenciesProviderFactory` to use, by setting the `ContingenciesProviderFactory` property to the [componentDefaultConfig](../configuration/modules/componentDefaultConfig.md) module.
 To learn more about contingencies or available `ContingenciesProvider` read this [documentation](../contingencies/index.md) page.